Vyvnn/-week-one-assignment/README.md

 - This is a great place to be, to learn more on Diana

-- You will learn on Diana's Background including education, job experience etc.
+- You will learn on Vivian's Background including education, job experience etc.

-- You will learn on Diana's reason for doing the course.
+- You will learn on Vivian's reason for doing the course.

 - The project is easy-to-understand